developer-guy/manage-your-functions-based-on-cloud-native-ci-cd-using-tekton/README.md

 🏄  Done! kubectl is now configured to use "minikube" cluster and "default" namespace by default
 ```

-First thing we need to do is installing _OpenFaaS Operator_ in order to define functions as _Custom Resource_.
+First thing we need to do is installing [OpenFaaS Operator](https://github.com/openfaas/faas-netes/blob/master/README-OPERATOR.md) in order to define functions as [Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).

 ```bash
 $  helm repo add openfaas https://openfaas.github.io/faas-netes/